Coveros/codeveros/charts/codeveros-auth-service/README.md

 $ helm install my-release codeveros/codeveros-auth-service
 ```

-The above command deploys CODEveros Auth Service on the Kubernetes cluster in the default configuration.
+The above command deploys Codeveros Auth Service on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Configuration